 Healthy Living

 King County experiences geographic differences in the health of its residents.
-Using an index of health, housing and economic opportunities, King County has mapped how various areas of the county rank on population measures, including health indicators such as frequent mental distress, smoking, obesity, diabetes, preventable hospitalizations, housing conditions and economic opportunity indicators such as poverty rate and unemployment.
+Using an index of health, housing and economic opportunities, King County has mapped how various areas of the County rank on population measures, including health indicators such as frequent mental distress, smoking, obesity, diabetes, preventable hospitalizations, housing conditions and economic opportunity indicators such as poverty rate and unemployment.
 Life expectancy in areas of south King County is 74 years of age, while higher ranked areas in East King County have an average life expectancy of 87.

 According to the King County Hospitals for a Healthier Community report: